NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Experiments

-Table \ref{tab:results_unsupervised} shows the detection results for different feature sets.
-We can observe that several models report better prediction performance using only structural graph features.
-Thus, compared to the supervised setting, it is even more important to consider the structure of the network flow graph.
-While both neural network baselines as well as KDE and IF already exhibit high detection performance, our models can again boost performance by a significant margin, demonstrating the importance of learning suitable representations from network flow graphs.
-In practice, there is often a shortage of available training data, even of unlabeled data.
+In practice, there is often a shortage of available training data, even unlabeled data.
 Thus, we further investigate performance using different amounts of training data where we gradually reduce the fraction of training samples from 20\% to 1\%.
 For each training set size, a new grid search is performed to determine the best hyper-parameters for each model.
 Figure \ref{fig:unsupervised_train_fraction} shows that while some models perform worse with more available training data, possibly due to overfitting to anomalies in the training set, especially MLP-OC and NF-GNN-OC benefit from more training data.
-Over all training set sizes, both of our models consistently outperform all competitors.
+For all training set sizes, both of our models consistently outperform all competing baselines.